 The Medicaid Institute™ at United Hospital Fund provides wide-ranging and objective information about the Medicaid program of New York State through special reports, statistical publications, and working papers.

-Prepared by Bailit Health for UHF and the Schulyer Center for Analysis and Advocacy, a report laying out both the rationale and framework for value-based payments for children's health care in New York.
+Prepared by Bailit Health for UHF and the Schuyler Center for Analysis and Advocacy, this report lays out both the rationale and framework for value-based payments for children's health care in New York.

 A data brief and accompanying chartbook presenting key findings on current Medicaid spending and utilization for children.